tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 So, even though the manuscript is useful, i'm not sure it fits as a research article with the current content, but I let the editor decide about that.
 There's at least a need for major revisions and added content.

-#response[I have addressed the responses to the reviewer and hope that the editors will see the value of this manuscript in its revised format.]
+#response[I have addressed the responses to the reviewer and hope that the editors will see the value of this manuscript in its revised format.
+The manuscript in its revised form presents the conformal prediction framework in a lot more depth, and provides clear recommendations for both its extension and adoption for species distribution models.]

 == General